TheDarkTrumpet/ut-sap-bods-v4-2-etl-windows/README.md

 The tool is explained in the attached document [1] from page 45 onwards.

 Some details about the universal task for SAP Data Services:
 - It is based on the “AL_RWJobLauncher.exe” which is part of the Data Services Install
 - The Data Services Windows Server needs to have Python 3.6.3 installed
 - The Data Service Windows Server needs to have a Universal Agent installed
-- For Data Services on Linux Server a separate Universal Task can be provided.
+- For Data Services on Windows Server a separate Universal Task is available in the Marketplace
 - The Universal Task will provide the same error and trace information as the SAP Data Services Management Console.
 - You can select different log-levels e.g. Info and debug
 - You can configure all connection Parameters via the Universal Task